SingleManTH/agiletoolkit.org/docs/architecture/mvc.md

 If you're using a relational database, you can build your Models with [Agile ORM](/TODO), an [object-relational mapper](http://en.wikipedia.org/wiki/Object-relational_mapping) offering an innovative blend of simplicity, flexibilty and performance.
 And [support for NoSQL](/TODO) is available too.

-Agile ORM Models can be easily extended to deal with  use-cases without breaking or cluttering your existing code.
+Agile ORM Models can be easily extended to deal with evolving use-cases without breaking or cluttering your existing code.
 For example a `user` Model could be extended into an `active_user` Model and a `superuser` Model, each performing modified or additional actions on different sets of fields.

 The combination of Model composition, Model extension, and the ability to embed reusable business logic into Models with Controllers (as explained below) helps ensure that your Models will remain lean, agile and reliable.